IdsMe-2/Microbial-Matchmakers/README.md

 # Microbial Matchmakers – Regulatory Analysis of Host Microbiome Assembly

-This repository contains the full materials, methods, and supporting scripts used in a bioinformatics project to identify transcription factors (TFs) involved in microbiome assembly in *Arabidopsis thaliana* and *Lotus japonicus*.
+This repository contains the materials & methods, and supporting scripts used in a bioinformatics project to identify transcription factors involved in microbiome assembly in *Arabidopsis thaliana* and *Lotus japonicus*.
 The goal is to reconstruct gene regulatory networks that explain how plants modulate their microbiome in response to host-specific synthetic communities.

 ---